 /etc/fstab Lists the filesystems mounted automatically at startup by the mount -a command (in /etc/rc or equivalent startup file). /etc/group Similar to /etc/passwd but for groups rather than users. /etc/groups May contain passwords that let a user join a group. /etc/gshadow Used to hold the group password and group administrator password information for shadow passwords. /etc/host.conf Specifies how host names are resolved. /etc/hosts List hosts for name lookup use that are locally required. /etc/HOSTNAME Shows the host name of this host.
 Used for support of older programs since the hostname is stored in the /etc/sysconfig/network file. /etc/inittab Configuration file for init, controls startup run levels, determines scripts to start with. /etc/inetd.conf Sets up the services that run under the inetd daemon. /etc/issue Output by getty before the login prompt.
-Description or welcoming message.
+Description or welcoming message. /etc/issue.net Output for network logins with LINUX version

-/etc/issue.net Output for network logins with LINUX version /etc/ld.so.conf Configuration file for ld.so, the run time linker. /etc/lilo.conf Configuration file for LILO. /etc/limits Limits users resources when a system has shadow passwords installed. /etc/localtime In Debian the system time zone is determined by this link. /etc/login.defs Sets user login features on systems with shadow passwords. /etc/logrotate.conf Configures the logrotate program used for managing logfiles. /etc/magic The configuration file for file types.
+/etc/lilo.conf Configuration file for LILO. /etc/limits Limits users resources when a system has shadow passwords installed. /etc/localtime In Debian the system time zone is determined by this link. /etc/login.defs Sets user login features on systems with shadow passwords. /etc/logrotate.conf Configures the logrotate program used for managing logfiles. /etc/magic The configuration file for file types.
 Contains the descriptions of various file formats for the file command. /etc/motd The message of the day, automatically output by a successful login. /etc/mtab A list of currently mounted file systems.
-Setup by boot scripts and updated by the mount command. /etc/named.conf Used for domain name servers. /etc/networks Lists names and addresses of your own and other networks, used by the route command.
+Setup by boot scripts and updated by the mount command. /etc/named.conf Used for domain name servers. /etc/networks Lists names and addresses of your own and other networks, used by the route command. /etc/nologin If this file exists, non-root logins are disabled.
+Typically it is created when the system is shutting down. /etc/nsswitch.conf Name service switch configuration file.